Pediatric Neuromuscular Fellowship Program

 - CHOP Neurology Grand Rounds – mornings

-- Neuromuscular multidisciplinary rounds (Colket) – 4 p.m., second Thursday each month
+- Neuromuscular multidisciplinary rounds (Colket) – 4 p.m., first Thursday each month

 Research expectations and opportunities